 TripAdvisor is a popular place to start your research – click here for a list of the top hotels in Varadero (according to TripAdvsior).

 You will find tips here for how to get the most out of TripAdvisor reviews.

 If you’re taking an independent trip to Varadero, make sure you book online before you leave home for the best prices.
 The rates are practically double if you simply turn up.

 The Barceló Solymar cost £66 per night all inclusive for two people.
 Booking direct with the hotel in Varadero on arrival would have cost twice that.

-TripAdvisor is a the best place for checking hotel reviews and book in one place.
+TripAdvisor is the best place for checking hotel reviews and booking in one place.
 You read reviews and find prices for Varadero on TripAdvisor here.

 Consider booking with a tour operator for customer service access

 Sometimes it’s helpful to have someone to take responsibility if your trip isn’t going to plan.
 Also, tour operators can help you find a resort that will suit your travel style.